Invesco Senior Income Trust (NYSE:VVR) Short Interest Update

-Invesco Senior Income Trust (NYSE:VVR – Get Rating) was the recipient of a large decline in short interest in the month of February.
-As of February 15th, there was short interest totalling 729,600 shares, a decline of 21.9% from the January 31st total of 934,200 shares.
-Based on an average trading volume of 871,400 shares, the short-interest ratio is presently 0.8 days.
+Invesco Senior Income Trust (NYSE:VVR – Get Rating) was the target of a large increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 1,060,000 shares, an increase of 45.3% from the February 13th total of 729,600 shares.
+Based on an average daily volume of 966,000 shares, the short-interest ratio is presently 1.1 days.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Morgan Stanley grew its holdings in shares of Invesco Senior Income Trust by 16.4% in the 3rd quarter.
-Morgan Stanley now owns 9,928,902 shares of the investment management company’s stock valued at $44,183,000 after buying an additional 1,400,347 shares during the period.
-Amundi Pioneer Asset Management Inc. grew its holdings in shares of Invesco Senior Income Trust by 6.5% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 5,277,567 shares of the investment management company’s stock valued at $22,166,000 after buying an additional 319,994 shares during the period.
-Bank of America Corp DE grew its holdings in shares of Invesco Senior Income Trust by 3.1% in the 4th quarter.
-Bank of America Corp DE now owns 2,698,935 shares of the investment management company’s stock valued at $11,686,000 after buying an additional 81,820 shares during the period.
-Invesco Ltd. grew its holdings in shares of Invesco Senior Income Trust by 11.0% in the 3rd quarter.
-Invesco Ltd. now owns 2,344,144 shares of the investment management company’s stock valued at $10,431,000 after buying an additional 231,990 shares during the period.
-Finally, UBS Group AG grew its holdings in shares of Invesco Senior Income Trust by 5.3% in the 3rd quarter.
-UBS Group AG now owns 1,581,426 shares of the investment management company’s stock valued at $7,038,000 after buying an additional 80,165 shares during the period.

 Invesco Senior Income Trust operates as a closed-end investment trust.
 The firm’s investment objective is to gain a high level of current income consistent with the preservation of capital.
 The company was founded on June 23, 1998 and is headquartered in Houston, TX.